winkjs/wink-nlp/README.md

     npm install wink-nlp --save

-You will also need the English lite model, to install that use:
+You will also need the English lite model:

     npm install https://github.com/winkjs/wink-eng-lite-model/releases/download/0.2.0/wink-eng-lite-model-0.2.0.tgz --save

 ### Documentation
 - [Concepts](https://winkjs.org/wink-nlp/getting-started.html) — everything you need to know to get started.
-- [API Reference](https://winkjs.org/wink-nlp/read-doc.html) — details of every winkNLP's API.
+- [API Reference](https://winkjs.org/wink-nlp/read-doc.html) — explains usage of APIs with examples.
-- [Change log](https://github.com/winkjs/wink-nlp/blob/master/CHANGELOG.md) — version history along with details of breaking changes.
+- [Change log](https://github.com/winkjs/wink-nlp/blob/master/CHANGELOG.md) — version history along with the details of breaking changes, if any.

 ### Need Help?
 If you spot a bug and the same has not yet been reported, raise a new [issue](https://github.com/winkjs/wink-nlp/issues) or consider fixing it and sending a pull request.